Economic history of Pakistan: Kushan Empire

-Medieval History
+Medieval history

 Delhi Sultanate

 Many historians argue that the Delhi Sultanate was responsible for making Indian subcontinent more multicultural and cosmopolitan.
 According to Angus Maddison, between the years 1000 and 1500, region's GDP, of which the sultanates represented a significant part, grew nearly 80% to $60.5 billion in 1500.

 Mughal Empire

-During the Mughal period (1526–1858) in the 16th century, the gross domestic product of the empire was estimated at about 25.1% of the world economy.
+During the Mughal period (1526–1858) in the 16th century, the gross domestic product of the empire was estimated at 25.1% of the world economy.

-An estimate of Indian subcontinent's pre-colonial economy puts the annual revenue of Emperor Akbar's treasury in 1600 at £17.5 million (in contrast to the entire treasury of Great Britain two hundred years later in 1800, which totaled £16 million).
-The gross domestic product of Mughal Empire in 1600 was estimated at about 24.3 percent of the world economy, making it the second largest in the world.
+An estimate of the Indian subcontinent's pre-colonial economy puts the annual revenue of Emperor Akbar's treasury in 1600 at £17.5 million (in contrast to the entire treasury of Great Britain two hundred years later in 1800, which totaled £16 million).
+The gross domestic product of Mughal Empire in 1600 was estimated at 24.3 percent of the world economy, making it the second largest in the world.

 By the late 17th century, the Mughal Empire was at its peak and had expanded to include almost 90 percent of South Asia.
 In 1700, the exchequer of the Emperor Aurangzeb reported an annual revenue of more than £100 million.
 Mughal India was now the world's largest economy, responsible for almost a quarter of global production, as well as a sophisticated customs and taxation system within the empire.

 Silk route

 scholars have suggested that trading from Indian subcontinent to West Asia and Eastern Europe was active between the 14th and 18th centuries.
-During this period,local traders settled in Surakhani, a suburb of greater Baku, Azerbaijan.
+During this period, local traders settled in Surakhani, a suburb of greater Baku, Azerbaijan.

 Further north, the Gangetic plains and the Indus valley housed several centres of river-borne commerce.
 Most overland trade was carried out via the Khyber Pass connecting the Punjab region with Afghanistan and onward to the Middle East and Central Asia.